pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/get-started.md

 ### Configure deployment settings

-Now that we have a GitHub repository, we can configure out Pulumi Deployment.
+Now that we have a GitHub repository, we can configure it to use Pulumi Deployments.

 * Navigate to your stack in Pulumi Cloud.
 It should be at `https://app.pulumi.com/<your_organization>/test_deployments/dev` if you accepted the defaults.
 Replace `<your_organization>` with your Pulumi organization name.